SAB-profiel › BIM 3D

 SAB BIM 3D

-A second source with the SAB BIM objects is the BIM portal of BIMobject.
-Here the 3D BIM objects are not visible in detail, but only as a 3D block in a REVIT family.
-You have access to our BIM content here.
+Another source of SAB BIM objects is the BIMobject BIM portal.
+Here, the 3D BIM objects are not visible in detail, but only as a 3D block within a REVIT family.
+You can access this BIM content through BIMobject.

 What is BIM?